 Maintenance of Product Specifications

-Clarifications, corrections, and revisions should be designated in accordance with the same criteria used for S-100 described in S-100 Clause 12-2 (Maintenance Procedures).
+Clarifications, corrections, and revisions should be designated in accordance with the same criteria used for S-100 as described in S-100 Part 12, Clause 12-2 (Maintenance Procedures).

-Specifications should undergo periodic review.
+Product Specifications should undergo periodic review.
 A two-year review period is suggested for new Specifications, which may be increased to five years after the Specification reaches maturity.